The International Forestry Review (IFR)

 Roger Leakey James Cook University, Australia

-Bill Mason Forest Research, Edinburgh, UK
+Bill Mason Forest Research, UK

 Jack Putz University of Florida, USA